Scientific Name

 Description

-Hatiora × graeseri is a freely branching shrub with pendant stems composed of flat mid-green segments.
-Hatiora gaertneri has been artificially crossed with Hatiora rosea to form a hybrid with flowers in various colors (red, pink, or white).
+Hatiora × graeseri is a freely branching shrub with pendent stems that consists of flat, mid-green segments.
+Hatiora gaertneri has been artificially crossed with Hatiora rosea to create a hybrid that produces flowers in various colors, including red, pink, and white.

 Hardiness